iagolemos1/thresholdmodeling/README.md

 # Installing Package
 **It is necessary to have internet connection and use Anaconda distribution.**

 * For installing Anaconda on Linux, go to [this link](https://docs.anaconda.com/anaconda/install/linux/).
 For installing on Windows, go to [this one](https://docs.anaconda.com/anaconda/install/windows/).
+For istalling on macOS, go to [this one](https://docs.anaconda.com/anaconda/install/mac-os/).

-* For creating your own environment, see [here](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-with-commands).
-For Linux it uses the terminal and Windows it uses the Anaconda Prompt.
+* For creating your own environment by using the terminal or Anaconda Prompt, go [here](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-with-commands).

 ## Windows Users
 By using Anaconda Navigator, install R on your environment (easier for Windows users).